top of page

 What Does “Low-Tox” Really Mean?

 “Low-tox” refers to products designed to minimise exposure to potentially harmful chemicals, especially during early development.
+Babies and toddlers are more vulnerable because:

-• Their bodies are still developing
+• Their bodies are still developing.

-• They eat, chew, mouth, and drop feeding items constantly
+• They eat, chew, mouth, and drop feeding items constantly.

-• Their detox systems are not fully mature
+• Their detox systems are not fully mature.

 When it comes to feeding products, low-tox usually means avoiding materials that may contain: